hughbric/notes/README.md

 Clone the repository.

-Open the `index.html` in the web browser.
+Open the `index.html` with Live Server in the web browser.

+OR

+To install server node_modules:
+`cd root/of/your-project/`
+`npm install http-server --save`

+To run the server: `node node_modules/http-server/bin/http-server`